wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_11.md

 # At The End Of The Workshop

-It is important to clean up the resources you have been using in the cloud when you have finished using them, to ensure you're not having to unnecessarily pay for them.
+It is important to clean up the resources you have been using in the cloud when you have finished using them, to ensure we're not having to unnecessarily pay for them.

 You can delete the resources you created for Parts 1-5, and any resource group created for Part 6, via the portal - navigate to your resource group and delete each resource via its corresponding `...` options menu or follow the [Azure guide to deleting resources via the portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resources-portal#delete-resources).